numpy/numpy/doc/source/reference/random/bit_generators/index.rst

 .. end_block

-We default to using a 128-bit integer using entropy gathered from the OS.
-This is a good amount of entropy to initialize all of the generators that we have in numpy.
-We do not recommend using small seeds below 32 bits for general use.
-Using just a small set of seeds to instantiate larger state spaces means that there are some initial states that are impossible to reach.
-This creates some biases if everyone uses such values.
+The recommended approach for seeding stochastic programs is to use entropy from the operating system as the default.
+This approach uses a 128-bit integer, which is sufficient to initialize all generators in NumPy.
+Seeds below 32 bits are not recommended for general use, as using a small set of seeds to initialize larger state spaces can create biases if many users use the same values.

 There will not be anything *wrong* with the results, per se; even a seed of 0 is perfectly fine thanks to the processing that `~SeedSequence` does.
 If you